-In December 2020, we entered into a license agreement ("EOC License Agreement") with EOC Pharma (Hong Kong) Limited ("EOC") under which we received \$14.0 million in January 2021 in non-refundable upfront consideration as partial payment for the rights and licenses granted to EOC by us for the further development and commercialization of FYARRO in the People's Republic of China, Hong Kong Special Administration Region, Macao Special Administrative Region and Taiwan (the "Licensed Territory").
-See Note 6 to the condensed consolidated financial statements for more information about the EOC License Agreement.
+In December 2020, we entered into the EOC License Agreement with EOC under which we received \$14.0 million in January 2021 in non-refundable upfront consideration as partial payment for the rights and licenses granted to EOC by us for the further development and commercialization of FYARRO in the People's Republic of China, Hong Kong Special Administration Region, Macao Special Administrative Region and Taiwan (the "Licensed Territory").
+On June 27, 2022, we received written notice from EOC that EOC has elected to terminate the EOC License Agreement, effective immediately.
+See Note 6 to the condensed consolidated financial statements for more information about the EOC License Agreement and its termination.